nollium/minidns/README.md

 # minidns

-A minimal DNS server to test SSRFs and TOCTOU DNS bugs
+A minimal DNS server to test SSRFs and TOCTOU bugs

 ## Install